sschwindt/pub-hymec/README.md

 ## Data structure and codes

-The data used in this paper incorporate the experiments used for the analyses in the paper ["Effects of lateral and vertical constrictions on flow in rough steep channels with bedload"](https://github.com/sschwindt/pub-constriction-bedload).

 The **`RawData/`** folder contains the raw data from the ultrasonic probe loggers, pump discharge logger, flow velocity (where applicable), sediment supply/outflow loggers, and constriction geometry.
 The `RawData/ExperimentOverview.xlsx` workbook contains overview tables of the conducted experiments.

 The **`ProcessedData/`** folder contains data that where extracted from the `RawData/` folder. *Matlab* / *Octave* (`.m`) codes in that folder were used for extracting / converting the raw data.